TheShaboury/TheShaboury/README.md

 </h1>

 <h3 align="center">👨‍💻 About Me</h3>
-<h4 align="left">I’m a Mechatronics Engineering student who is passionate about Robotics🤖 and Embedded Software💻</h4>
+<h4 align="center">I’m a Mechatronics Engineering student who is passionate about Robotics🤖 and Embedded Software💻</h4>

 <br/>